ASkyeye/smbdoor/README.md

 ### `Windows 11 now works; but will need to do further testing`

-- idk a bit un-sure
+- idk a bit un-sure ⚠️ note this is failing for some reason (??)
 - https://github.com/fengjixuchui/smbdoor/pull/1/files